-There are no statutory penalties imposed on a company or its management or owners for trading while insolvent, but if the directors' failure to commence insolvency proceedings amounts to a breach of their fiduciary duties to the company then they may be liable at common law for damages caused by the breach.
+No statutory penalties are imposed on a company or its management or owners for trading while insolvent, but if the directors' failure to commence insolvency proceedings amounts to a breach of their fiduciary duties to the company, then they may be liable at common law for damages caused by the breach.

 Nor are there any statutory penalties imposed on voluntary liquidators for failing to apply to bring a voluntary liquidation under the court's supervision within the prescribed period.
-However, if their failure to do so caused the company loss then the voluntary liquidators could also be liable to the company in damages at common law.
-As noted in 2.3 above, voluntary liquidators must file a supervision application unless all of the directors swear a declaration of solvency within 28 days of the commencement of a voluntary liquidation, and the Companies Law does impose statutory penalties on directors for knowingly swearing a false solvency declaration, namely imprisonment for two years and a fine of KYD10,000 (approximately USD12,000) on conviction.
-Further, voluntary liquidators (or, in their absence, directors) are liable to a fine of KYD10,000 if they fail to file various prescribed documents with the Registrar of Companies and comply with various notice requirements following the commencement of a voluntary liquidation.
+However, if their failure to do so causes the company loss, then the voluntary liquidators could also be liable to the company in damages at common law.
+As noted in 2.3 Obligation to Commence Formal Insolvency Proceedings above, voluntary liquidators must file a supervision application unless all of the directors swear a declaration of solvency within 28 days of the commencement of a voluntary liquidation, and the Companies Law does impose statutory penalties on directors for knowingly swearing a false solvency declaration, namely, imprisonment for two years and a fine of KYD10,000 (approximately USD12,000) on conviction.
+Furthermore, voluntary liquidators (or, in their absence, directors) are liable to a fine of KYD10,000 if they fail to file various prescribed documents with the Registrar of Companies and comply with various notice requirements, following the commencement of a voluntary liquidation.